kyrem1/kyrem1.github.io/content/musings/blackmetal.md

 ### Atmospheric Black Metal
 Atomospheric black metal displays its emotion through a *slow burn*.
-It is often said that this music is meant to be listened to outside in the snow.
-My recommendation for this corner of black metal is the Russian band Путь ("put").
+Songs are often significantly longer in this subgenre.
+Some say that this music is meant to be listened to outside in the snow.
+My recommendation for this corner of black metal is the Russian band Путь (/putʲ/, meaning "path").

 ### Pacifist Black Metal
 Pacifist black metal is my favorite of the bunch.
 The majority of bands under this genre are World War I remembrance bands (e.b.
 Kanonenfieber, Minenwerfer, 1914) .
 There is a palpable sense of regret in this music, at times somewhat crushing.
 To see what I'm talking about, listen to *Der Blutharsch* by Minenwerfer (first 17 minutes of the album below) in a single sitting.
 I can guarantee a religious experience.